What is Mentoring?

 Characteristics of Mentoring Relationships: Mentoring typically occurs between two individuals of the same gender or couples.
 Mentoring relationships allow for the opportunity to mutually encourage one another and help each other draw closer to Christ in our daily walk and draw closer to the Body of Christ.
 In order to be a mentor, one must have a desire to relate to others and see them grow.
 Individuals being mentored need to have respect for the mentor, a desire to grow and learn, and a willingness to be held accountable and challenged.

-Healthy mentoring relationships are often focused around three principle concepts:
+Healthy mentoring relationships are often focused around three principal concepts:

 - Commitment – All relationships take time and energy.